daniel-keogh/emerging-tech-project/README.md

 ## Running the Notebook

-You can run the notebook by first installing [Anaconda](https://www.anaconda.com/) and then executing the below command from within the repository's root directory.
+The model is created in a Jupyter notebook using Keras, and you can run the notebook by first installing [Anaconda](https://www.anaconda.com/) and then executing the below command from within the repository's root directory.

 ```sh
 $ jupyter notebook
 ```

 ## Running the Web Service

+The web service consists of a Flask application which serves a simple Vue.js frontend.

 ### Development Server